castmart/Folio/README.md

 [![Tests Workflow](https://github.com/castmart/Folio/actions/workflows/test.yaml/badge.svg)](https://github.com/castmart/Folio/actions/workflows/test.yaml)

-Sample project using Clean Architecture.
-This project is a sample ticket generator system.
-Which covers the use cases:
+Sample project that implements Clean Architecture with Spring Framework.
+This project is a sample ticket generation and administration api.
+Which covers the following use cases:

  - As Worker Create a new Ticket
  - As Worker or Customer track ticket status